alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-08-15-regression-done-right.markdown

 - Worked D
 - Number of incidents

-we don't include also the `Worked R, D` slope dummy because they highly lag 1 autorrelate to `Frontend task` and `Backend task`.
+we don't include also the `Worked R, D` slope dummy because they highly lag 1 autocorrelate to `Frontend task` and `Backend task`.

 ### Python code